matrix-org/matrix-spec-proposals/specification/modules/moderation_policies.rst

 Client behaviour
 ----------------
-As described above, the client behaviour is deliberatly left undefined.
+As described above, the client behaviour is deliberately left undefined.

 Server behaviour
 ----------------